jnaecker/One-Month-Rails/notes/OMR-notes.md

 Find routes in the file `config/routes.rb`.
 Currently, this says that there is a page at http://0.0.0.0:3000/pages/home.
 To make the default landing page point here, chance the second line of the routes file to `root pages#home`.

+## Creating More Pages

+There are three steps to creating a new page for your app (in this case an about page):

+First, add a new action in the controller.
+In `apps/controllers/pages_controller.rb` add

+	def about
+	end

+Second, add the content for this page in the view.
+Create the file `app/views/pages/about.html.erb` and then add some html.

+Third, add a route for this new page.
+In `config/routes.rb`, add this line:

+	get "about" => "pages#about"